lapfelix/BluetoothConnector/README.md

 ```

 #### Running
-Replace `00-00-00-00-00-00` is your device's MAC address.
+Replace `00-00-00-00-00-00` with your device's MAC address.
 You can get it by alt-clicking the Bluetooth menu icon or by running BluetoothConnector without any arguments

 To toggle the connection (connect/disconnect):
 ```